LaksCastro/ethereal-color/README.md

 ```

 ### 2. Create a Color API
-A Color object is used to represent a separate color, a single color within that infinity of colors that exist
+A Color API is used to represent a separate color, a single color within that infinity of colors that exist
 ```js
 // Way 1 - Using default color: rgb(255, 255, 255)
 const color = Color();